How to Rivet Gutters

-3. Use Clamps While Drilling
+Step 3 - Use Clamps While Drilling

 Clamping these rivets down during the drilling process ensures that your gutter will not move, and your drilling will be precise.

-4. Insert the Rivets
+Step 4 - Insert the Rivets

 After the holes are drilled for your rivets, it's time to remove those clamps, and start placing your rivets into place.

-All you simply need to do is push the rivets into place.
+All you need to do is push the rivets into place.
 Remember that if you drilled the holes incorrectly this could be a tad tougher task.
 The rivets will push harder, but they will snap into place.
 The tighter it is, and the harder it is to get them inserted means the more secure attachment they have.